hydrocarbon-tk/Hydrocarbon/site/tutorial.creating_a_grammar.index.md

         |   num
 ```

-Note in the second production `|  num` we do not need to apply a reduce action, as Hydrocarbon will automatically pass the value of
+Note in the second production `|  num` we do not need to apply a parse action, as Hydrocarbon will automatically pass the value of
 number primitive when it completed the production `<> num > g:num^number f:r { parseInt(number + "") }`

 > By default, Hydrocarbon will return the last symbol within a production body when it recognizes that body.